M0dlyn/King-s-Treasure-Adventure-A-Multithreaded-Simulation/README.md

     - JUnit 4.13.2: https://repo1.maven.org/maven2/junit/junit/4.13.2/junit-4.13.2.jar
 3. Place the downloaded libraries in the `lib/` directory.
 4. Open the project in your favorite IDE or text editor.
-5. Run the main method in the `King.java` class to start the simulation.
+5. Run the main method in the `Main.java` class to start the simulation.

 ## Design Patterns Used